 Table 8 shows the number and rate of school-related arrests for three separate school years by racial/ethnic group.
 According to data collected by the U.S. Department of Education Office of Civil Rights, American Indians made up 44% of all school-related arrests during the 2015/2016 school year.
 This percentage fell to 37% in 2017/2018 and to 17% in 2020/2021.
-The number of school-related arrests for American Indian students fell from 143 in the 2015/2016 school year.
+The number of school-related arrests for American Indian students fell from 143 in the 2015/2016 school year to 17 in the 2020/2021 school year.
 However, in all years shown, American Indians make high a disproportionately high rate of students being arrested at school.